Data Streams

 Gaze

-After a recording is uploaded to Pupil Cloud, gaze data is automatically re-computed at the full 200 Hz framerate and can be downloaded from there.
+After a recording is uploaded to Pupil Cloud, gaze data is automatically re-computed at the full 200 Hz framerate if required, and can be downloaded from there.

 The gaze estimation algorithm is based on end-2-end deep learning and provides gaze data robustly without requiring a calibration.
 You can find a high-level description as well as a thorough evaluation of the accuracy and robustness of the algorithm in our white paper.